Arsen1g/CNN-VISCRTX-CORR/README.md

 ## Data

-This project uses data derived from the BOLD5000 Additional ROIs and RDMs for Neural Network Research dataset (Pickard et al., 2023), a derivative of BOLD5000 Release 2.0 (Chang et al., 2021).
+This analysis uses data derived from the BOLD5000 ROIs and RDMs for Neural Network Research dataset (Pickard et al., 2023), a derivative of BOLD5000 Release 2.0 (Chang et al., 2021).
 The dataset extends the original BOLD5000 study by providing new region-of-interest (ROI) definitions, beta activation vectors, and representational dissimilarity matrices (RDMs).
+Our study did not compute RDM Corrs.

 - **BOLD5000 fMRI dataset**: preprocessed ROI-level RDMs per subject
 - **ResNet-50**: precomputed RDMs for each convolutional block/layer